Popeye (film): Legacy

-Several authors have contrasted Popeye with later comic book movies.
+Several authors have contrasted Popeye with subsequent comic book movies.
 One article calls it a "road not taken" in comic book adaptations.
-The author praised Popeye, Dick Tracy, and Hulk for using comic techniques such as "masking, paneling, and page layout" in ways the DC Extended Universe and Marvel Cinematic Universe do not.
-Another article agreed that Popeye and Hulk were more "artistic" than modern comic movies, and said that Popeye has been "mistakenly" overlooked.
+The author praised Popeye, Dick Tracy (1990), and Hulk (2003) for using comic techniques, such as "masking, paneling, and page layout" in ways that the DC Extended Universe and Marvel Cinematic Universe do not.
+An article for WBUR agreed that Popeye and Hulk were more "artistic" than modern comic movies, and said that Popeye has been "mistakenly" overlooked.

+Filmmaker Paul Thomas Anderson is a noted fan of the film, listing it as a favorite, even using Duvall's song, "He Needs Me", in his own film, Punch-Drunk Love and its soundtrack.

+Director Phil Lord is also a fan of the film and has cited it as an inspiration: "It comes from trying not to be vain about what you're making on the surface.
+Like, who cares if [The Lego Movie is] based on a popular toy brand?
+It's still an opportunity to make something really interesting.
+I think we've always approached these things as a way to express ourselves personally, which no one does!
+Maybe it comes from watching Robert Altman's Popeye a lot."

 Accolades

-The film won the Stinkers Bad Movie Award for Worst Picture in its original ballot, and again in the expanded ballot in 2006.
+The film won Worst Picture at the Stinkers Bad Movie Awards in its original ballot, and again in its expanded ballot in 2006.
 The film also received a Saturn Award nomination for Best Fantasy Film.

 Soundtrack

 Original release

 The soundtrack was composed by Harry Nilsson, who took a break from producing his album Flash Harry to score the film.
 He wrote all the original songs and co-produced the music with producer Bruce Robb at Cherokee Studios.
-The soundtrack in the film was unusual in that the actors sang some of the songs "live".
+The soundtrack in the film was unusual, for the actors sang some of the songs "live".
 For that reason, the studio album did not quite match the tracks heard in the film.
 Van Dyke Parks is credited as music arranger.

 The U.S. trailer contains the song "I Yam What I Yam" from the soundtrack album, not the film's live performance.

-"I'm Popeye the Sailor Man" was composed by Sammy Lerner for the original Max Fleischer cartoon Popeye the Sailore.
+"I'm Popeye the Sailor Man" was composed by Sammy Lerner for the original Max Fleischer cartoon, Popeye the Sailor.

 The song "Everything Is Food" was not included on the album, and the song "Din' We" (which was cut from the film) was included.
-In 2016, a vinyl-only limited-edition version of the album was released with two bonus tracks by Varèse Sarabande for Record Store Day Black Friday.
+In 2016, a vinyl-only limited-edition version of the album was released with two bonus tracks by Varèse Sarabande, for Record Store Day Black Friday.

 2017 deluxe edition

-In 2017, Varèse Sarabande released a deluxe edition that places the songs into the original order of the film, reinstates "Everything Is Food", and includes a second disc of demo versions of the songs sung by Nilsson and the cast.
+In 2017, Varèse Sarabande released a deluxe edition that placed the songs in the original order of the film, reinstated "Everything Is Food", and included a second disc of demo versions of the songs sung by Nilsson and the cast.
+In 2018, fourteen of the demos were released on vinyl as Music from the Motion Picture Popeye – The Harry Nilsson Demos.